Does the IRS say you owe more than you know you should owe? It happens–all the time. And, luckily, there are remedies for this very situation.

 There are a number of rules that apply to this program and, naturally, details matter.
 Here are more of the details about the offer in compromise.

 We advise clients on tax debt remedies such Offer in Compromises daily.
 Please contact us immediately if you have an unpaid tax debt and would like to consider whether an offer in compromise might be an appropriate solution.
-Our toll-free number is 877-219-2619.
+Our number is 713-909-4906.

 The most common reasons the IRS assesses penalties include not filing or paying on time, submitting inaccurate returns, grossly understating your taxes on your returns, or general negligence or accuracy issues related to your returns.